SHTOOLS/SHTOOLS/src/fdoc/shbiasadmitcorr.md

 :   The biased correlation spectrum obtained using the localized (cross-)power spectra of Sgt, Stt, and Sgg.

 `mtdef` : optional, input, integer, default = 1
-:   (1) Calculate the biased multitaper cross-power spectra first, and use these to calculate the final admittance and correlation spectra.
-2: Calculate an admittance and correlation spectrum using each individual taper, and then average these to get the final admittance and correlation spectra.
+:   Calculate the biased multitaper cross-power spectra first (1, default), and use these to calculate the final admittance and correlation spectra.
+If (2), calculate an admittance and correlation spectrum using each individual taper, and then average these to get the final admittance and correlation spectra.

 `taper_wt` : input, optional, real\*8, dimension (`k`)
 :   The weights to apply to each individual windowed spectral estimate.
 The weights must sum to unity and are obtained from `SHMTVarOpt`.